FailAcademy/learning/wdp-vancouver/_lessons/week-02/04-intro-to-jquery.md

 ## Exercise 3

-Using what you just learned about traversing the DOM and jQuery methods, come up with at least three unique solutions for changing the color of the text in the second `<p>` inside the `<article>` red using jQuery only (no CSS!).
+Using what you just learned about traversing the DOM and jQuery methods, come up with at least three unique solutions for changing the color of the text to red in the second `<p>` inside the `<article>` using jQuery only (no CSS!).

 ```html
 <article>